 The 37-year-old, who improved his amazing record to 47-0 with two decision triumphs in Las Vegas this year, has instantly been linked to fights with Amir Khan and Manny Pacquiao, with father Floyd Sr. even going so far as to say he wants both clashes to happen next.

 Mayweather didn’t react well to his dad’s comments in a recent interview with FightHype.com but threw a spanner in the works when stating that his career hangs in the balance with two fights still to run on his Showtime contract.

-“I could care less what Amir Khan say, just like I could care less what anybody say.
+“I could care less what Amir Khan says, just like I could care less what anybody says.
 I going to do what I want to do when I want to and how I want to,” Mayweather told Ben Thompson.

-“Listen, like I said before, he (Khan) still got Danny Garcia problems just like Pacquiao still got Marquez problems.
-So, you know, like I said before, they are still haunted by those fighters.
+“Listen, as I said before, he (Khan) still got Danny Garcia problems just like Pacquiao still got Marquez problems.
+So, you know, as I said before, they are still haunted by those fighters.

-A date of May 2, 2015 is already set aside for ‘Money’ to attempt to close within one of Rocky Marciano’s 49-0 record, although suitable opponents for Mayweather are currently few and far between.
+A date of May 2, 2015, is already set aside for ‘Money’ to attempt to close within one of Rocky Marciano’s 49-0 record.
+However, suitable opponents for Mayweather are currently few and far between.